Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 The AfD's rising influence on German voters is being offset by an ascendant German Greens party.
 The May European election fit the bill as a 'climate election', with the Greens surging to second place as the Fridays for Future movement continued its rise into popular consciousness.

-Indeed, the youth wing of the AfD has asked party leaders to reconsider its climate denialism, saying the party's disappointing fourth place in the European elections was partly the result its climate skepticism.
+Indeed, the youth wing of the AfD has asked party leaders to reconsider its climate denialism, saying the party's disappointing fourth place in the European elections was partly the result of its climate skepticism.

 But the AfD has instead doubled down on its climate denial.